gatsbyjs/gatsby/docs/tutorial/part-four/index.md

-For example, if you're building a site with WordPress (so other contributors have a nice interface for adding & maintaining content) and Gatsby, the _data_ for the site (pages and posts) are in WordPress and you _pull_ that data as needed into your components.
+For example, if you're building a site with WordPress (so other contributors have a nice interface for adding & maintaining content) and Gatsby, the _data_ for the site (pages and posts) are in WordPress and you _pull_ that data, as needed, into your components.

-Data can also live in file types like markdown, CSV, etc. as well as databases and APIs of all sorts.
+Data can also live in file types like Markdown, CSV, etc. as well as databases and APIs of all sorts.

 **Gatsby's data layer lets us pull data from these (and any other source)